varocketry/guitar-mastery-hub/public/lessons/lesson_007_foundation_review_assessment.md

 **Shape thinking:** "These are the SAME A-shape with one finger different.
 Am has ring on 1st fret, A major has ring on 2nd fret.
 ONE FINGER moves!"

-**Which describes how you see Am â†” A major now?**
+**Which describes how you see Am ↔ A major now?**
 - [ ] Two completely different chords
 - [ ] Same shape family, one finger different
 - [ ] Starting to see it, but not automatic yet

-**If not shape thinking yet:** Practice Am â†” A major 20 times in a row, focusing on WHAT CHANGED (just the ring finger!).
+**If not shape thinking yet:** Practice Am ↔ A major 20 times in a row, focusing on WHAT CHANGED (just the ring finger!).

 ---